slaghuis/drone_mavsdk/README.md

 ```
 # Status
 Test scripts run 100% in a simulator environment.
-Code is stable.
+The code is stable.
 Compiles on a Raspberry Pi 3 and 4, and connects successfully to a Pixhawk 4 Mini.

 First test flights on an actual drone using a Pixhawk 4.0 Mini were good.
+The code seems flight ready.

 ## Test Scripts
 Arm the drone